-Students who provide a valid Free Application for Federal Student Aid (FAFSA) are eligible to apply for federal unsubsidized loans and graduate PLUS loan.
+Students who provide a valid Free Application for Federal Student Aid (FAFSA) are eligible to apply for federal unsubsidized loans and graduate PLUS loans here.
 Loan eligibility is based on financial need, satisfactory academic progress, cost of attendance, and other aid awarded.
 Depending on eligibility a graduate student could receive up to \$20,500 in federal loans annually and up to their cost of attendance in graduate PLUS loans.
 Payment of principal and interest can be deferred until after graduation.
 Federal loans are processed on a term by term basis based on program of enrollment and academic period (semester).
-A student must be enrolled in at least half-time (six hours) during the term he or she requests a loan.
-In addition to the FAFSA results students must complete 2020-2021 Loan Request Form Available to graduate students is the Federal Subsidized Loan, the Federal Unsubsidized Loan and/or Perkins Loan.
-Veterans' benefits are available to those who qualify.
+A student must be enrolled at least half-time during the term he or she requests a loan.
+In addition to the FAFSA results, students must accepted loans on the self-service portal located here.
+Veterans Benefits